alexturkmen/Kickstart-My-Chart/README.md

 3. Conclusions.docx file includes the answers to conclusion questions.

 # Technical Skills Required to Complete This Challenge
-1. Good excel skills
+1. Good excel skills.
-2. Ability to read and interpret tables & charts
+2. Ability to read and interpret tables & charts.
-3. Ability to make inferences based on data
+3. Ability to make inferences based on data.
-4. Ability to make conclusions based on data
+4. Ability to make conclusions based on data.